traefik-workshops/traefik-hub-gitops/README.md

 kubectl wait --for=condition=ready nodes kind-control-plane
 ```

-You will also need a LB on this Kubernetes cluster:
+You will also need a load balancer (LB) on this Kubernetes cluster:

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.13.11/config/manifests/metallb-native.yaml